 The Canadian operations of the Company source the majority of their products and major components from the United States.
 Consequently, reported costs of inventory and the transaction prices charged to customers for equipment and parts are affected by the relative strength of the Canadian dollar.
 The Company also sells compression and processing packages in foreign currencies, primarily the U.S. dollar.

-Most of Enerflex's international orders are manufactured in the United States if the contract is denominated in U.S. dollars.
+Most of Enerflex's international orders are manufactured in the United States where the contracts are primarily denominated in U.S. dollars.
 This minimizes the Company's foreign currency exposure on these contracts.